Bost's 4 touchdown passes spark Indians in 62-35 win over Panthers - Port Arthur News

 Once again, KP responded with a scoring drive of its own.
 The Panthers opened the play book when Dezell pitched the ball to Hayden Bender who then threw a 35-yard pass to Pierre Richards to the PNG 6.
 Dezell scored on the very next play to tie the game at 14-14 with 5:00 remaining in the second quarter.

 It took only four plays for the Indians to strike back.
 Bost opened the drive with a 45-yard run.
-Bost hit Nail for a 3-yard completing and ran the ball for another 10.
+Bost hit Nail for a 3-yard gain and ran the ball for another 10.
 Dejaunte Conner followed with a 17-yard TD run to put the Indians up 21-14 with 3:16 left in the second quarter.

 Bost hit Pearson for three straight completions.
 The first two went for 12 and 23 yards and the last one was a 15-yard scoring strike to give the Indians at 28-14 lead heading to the locker room at halftime.